How Much Will My Car Insurance Rates Go Up After a Crash?

 Methodology

-To find out how much car insurance goes up after an accident, ValuePenguin gathered quotes from all 50 states and the Washington, DC.
-Quotes are for a 30-year-old man with good credit who drives a 2015 Honda Civic EX.
+To find out how much car insurance goes up after an accident, ValuePenguin gathered quotes from all 50 states and Washington, D.C.
+Quotes are for a 30-year-old man with good credit who owns a 2015 Honda Civic EX.

-Rates are based on a full coverage policy with collision and comprehensive coverage, plus higher liability limits than state minimums.
+Rates are based on a full coverage policy with collision and comprehensive coverage and the following limits:

 • Property damage liability: $25,000 per accident